 If you are consistently dipping into your savings, this is a sign that there is something wrong with your budget.
 You may find that you need to adjust your spending in your grocery category or other areas to cover increasing costs in utility bills.

-Taking the time to write down your budget and to track it each month will make a big difference in how much you can effectively save each month.
+Taking the time to write down your spending each month, then adjusting your budget accordingly will make a big difference in how much you can effectively save each month.
 You may be surprised at how much the small daily expenses are really costing you.

 Find Additional Income